-According to CNN sources, a Biden campaign adviser described the plan as research-based and predicted it would be “among the most progressive of all the 2020 candidates.”
+According to CNN sources, a campaign adviser described the plan as research-based and predicted it would be “among the most progressive of all the 2020 candidates.”

-It discussed Biden’s call for Congress to pass Rep. Scott’s Safe Justice Act and add more provisions.
+The 2020 presidential candidate’s webpage discussed a call for Congress to pass Rep. Scott’s Safe Justice Act and add more provisions.

 The Biden’s recent moves come after his support for the controversial 1994 crime bill, which–according to PoilitiFact–authorized $9.7 billion to add prison beds in the United States, among other aspects of the legislation.